Mourning the loss of Physical Interfaces

 Shortcomings of Generic Interfaces

 Context sensitivity.
-A screen UI behaves differently depending on what’s going on; if a window or message pops up, obligating the user to pay attention—necessitating the user to split attention between what they’re trying to achieve, and the actions necessary to achieve it.
+A screen UI behaves differently depending on what’s going on; in case a window or message pops up, the user is obligated to pay attention—splitting attention between what they’re trying to achieve, and the actions necessary to achieve it.
 This rarely applies with dedicated interfaces.

 Overloaded controls.
 Controls serve different purposes at different time.
 With a dedicated interface, it always behaves the same, it has a specific spot in relation to other physical objects.
 In time the physical motions to control it move into muscle memory.